How Can You Create an Income Bridge to Delay SS?

 Why This Works

 Think of delaying Social Security as one of the best 'investments' available to a retiree, particularly for the higher earner in a married couple.
-By using an income bridge to delay from 62 to 70, you are effectively earning a guaranteed, inflation-adjusted return of roughly 8% per year — a return no bond or stock can guarantee.
+By using an income bridge to delay from 62 to 70, you are effectively "earning" a guaranteed, inflation-adjusted return of roughly 8% per year — a return no bond or stock can guarantee.
+In effect, you are buying a fixed deferred inflation-adjusted annuity that is better than any annuity available on the market today.

 By planning an “income bridge," you don't have to choose between retiring early or maximizing your benefits.
 You can cover today's needs while securing a higher, inflation-protected income for the rest of your life.